 Lavender essential oil is considered a traditional medication for promoting sound sleep (16).
 In folklore, people often filled their pillows with lavender flowers to sleep peacefully.
 This herb is beneficial for those suffering from insomnia, restless leg syndrome and exhaustion, as it soothes the nervous system and induces sleep and relaxation.
 This is because its scent induces alpha waves in the area of the brain that is responsible for relaxation, thus making you fall asleep faster.

 You can make your own sleep spray by combining 5-6 drops of lavender essential oil with ½ cup distilled water and 1 teaspoon of witch hazel.
 Pour it into a spray bottle and drizzle onto clean skin or fresh linen before going to sleep.
 Lavender tea prepared from dried lavender flowers is also beneficial in this regard.

 An Iranian study involved 47 individuals who suffered from migraine headaches.
-They were divided into two groups – case group and control group.
-The patients in the case group were made to inhale lavender oil for 15 minutes, while the ones in the control group inhaled liquid paraffin for the same time period.
-It was found that the individuals in the case group had reported a decreased severity of migraines (28).
+They were divided into two groups – a case group and a control group.
+The patients in the case group inhaled lavender oil for 15 minutes, while the ones in the control group inhaled liquid paraffin for the same time period.
+It was found that the individuals in the case group reported a decreased severity of migraines (27).

-Indigestion is a common problem these days, which is characterized by abdominal pain, vomiting, belching and burning sensation in your stomach leading to peptic ulcers.
+Indigestion is a common problem these days, which is characterized by abdominal pain, vomiting, belching and burning sensation in your stomach.
 Lavender enables the body to digest fats by soothing the lining of the digestive tract and promoting the secretion of bile.
 It also relieves gas and constipation.